West Virginia Mountaineers football: Retired numbers

-West Virginia has retired five jersey numbers.
+West Virginia has retired six jersey numbers.
 It is the highest possible accolade to achieve within the Mountaineer football program.

 Mountaineer Legends Society

 Introduced in 2016, the West Virginia University Mountaineer Legends Society is the second level of recognition for the WVU football program.
 The Legends Society program replaced the retirement of a jersey number, which had previously served as the second form of recognition.
 Jersey number retirement remains the highest attainable honor for the WVU football program.

 Honors include addition into the team's Legends Park outside of Mountaineer Field and in graphics on column wraps around the stadium's concourse in a "ring of honor" configuration.

 To be eligible, a coach, player or administrator must meet the following criteria: